eregs/eregs.github.io/README.md

 The documentation uses [Jekyll](http://jekyllrb.com/) and our [DOCter](https://github.com/cfpb/DOCter) theme.

-Be sure to have Jekyll, Kramdown, and Pygments.rb installed.
+DOCter needs Jekyll, Kramdown, and Pygments.rb to run locally.
+These can be installed with Bundler by running the following commands.

 ```
-gem install jekyll
-gem install kramdown
+gem install bundler
-gem install pygments.rb
+bundle install
 ```

 Fork and clone the repo: